SharePoint Web Parts

 Make sure to save and publish your workflow using the options on the SharePoint Designer ribbon.

 It is recommended to run your freshly created workflow through a test.
 Go back to the request list, and add a new request.
-Say, let it be a reward claim for producing this blogpost.
+Say, let it be a reward claim for producing this blog post.
 Once a new request has been added, it gets displayed with “Pending” status, as our SharePoint workflow has started.

 The Virto SharePoint workflow activities kit allows you to use over 270+ actions to increase your team productivity.
 Learn more about the kit on our site and view the full list of the SharePoint Designer workflows extended by Virto.